Verifiable Credentials Working Group Charter

 Most Verifiable Credentials Working Group teleconferences will focus on discussion of particular specifications, and will be conducted on an as-needed basis.

-This group primarily conducts its technical work in GitHub issues.
+This group primarily conducts its technical work on the public mailing list email@example.com (archive) or on GitHub issues (and specification-specific GitHub repositories and issue trackers).
 The public is invited to review, discuss and contribute to this work.

 The group may use a Member-confidential mailing list for administrative purposes and, at the discretion of the Chairs and members of the group, for member-only discussions in special cases when a participant requests such a discussion.